Khush-S/Fastapi-Authentication-System/README.md

 POST /signup: Accepts username, email, and password as form data, creates a new user, and redirects to the login page.
 GET /welcome: Displays the welcome page after a successful login.
 GET /logout: Logs the user out and redirects them to the login page.
-Password Hashing
-In this module, we are using SHA-256 to hash passwords, but it's important to note that SHA-256 is not a recommended algorithm for password hashing due to its vulnerability to brute force attacks.
-In production, it's better to use secure algorithms such as bcrypt or argon2.

-Example of how to change to bcrypt (recommended for production):

-Install bcrypt:

-bash
-Copy
-pip install bcrypt
-Modify the password hashing logic:

-python
-Copy
-import bcrypt

-# Hash the password during signup
-hashed_password = bcrypt.hashpw(password.encode(), bcrypt.gensalt())

-# Compare the entered password with the stored hash
-if bcrypt.checkpw(password.encode(), entered_password.encode()):
-    # passwords match
 Folder Structure
 Here is the basic structure of the project: